IOHprofiler/IOHexperimenter/ioh/README.md

 ### Create a function object

 The most basic way to use the IOHexperimenter is to just access the problems from our predefined problem suites.
-Currently, we have implemented 25 Pseudo-Boolean problems and the single-objective BBOB-problems from COCO.
+For example one of the 25 Pseudo-Boolean problems or any of the single-objective BBOB-problems from COCO.

 To use these problems, you can import the associated module as follows: